Jameson Museum and Smithfield in Dublin Ireland

 This used to be the Arbour Hill Prison Yard in 1916.
 There was an uprising in Dublin when Irish soldiers took over parts of Dublin.

-But the fighting ended when the Irish soldiers surrendered on 28th April 1916.
+But the Irish soldiers surrendered on 28th April 1916.

 Fourteen of the sixteen men who were executed after the surrender are buried here.